 - Non-Dependants for Tax Purposes: In the case of non-dependants (e.g., an adult child), the taxable portion of the benefit might be taxed at rates of up to 17%.

-By reviewing your superannuation beneficiaries and ensuring your nomination is current and in line with your estate planning strategy, you can minimise taxes and safeguard your legacy.
+Regularly reviewing your superannuation beneficiaries helps ensure your nominations remain current and aligned with your estate strategy.
+This can minimise taxes and safeguard your legacy.

 -